home-assistant/addons/configurator/README.md

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "Configurator" add-on and click it.
+2. Find the "File editor" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use

 In general, this add-on requires no configuration from your end.

-1. Toggle the "Show in sidebar" option, which adds the Configurator to the main menu.
+1. Toggle the "Show in sidebar" option, which adds the File editor to the main menu.
 2. Start the add-on.
-3. Refresh your browser, the "Configurator" is now visible in the sidebar.
+3. Refresh your browser, the "File editor" is now visible in the sidebar.
-4. Click on the "Configurator" menu option and start configuring!
+4. Click on the "File editor" menu option and start configuring!

 ## Configuration